DevExpress/testcafe/CONTRIBUTING.md

 The TestCafe team maintains a [project roadmap](https://testcafe.io/402949/roadmap).
 This roadmap contains a list of capabilities that we want to implement in the near future.
 We update the roadmap as we receive user feedback.

 GitHub activity helps the TestCafe team gauge what our users want the most.
 Submit a [GitHub issue](https://github.com/DevExpress/testcafe/issues) to share your ideas about the future of TestCafe.
-Add votes and comments to existing issues to help us prioritise our work.
+Add votes and comments to existing issues to help us prioritize our work.

 TestCafe is proud to follow a set of ethical standards called the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 This code of conduct helps us create a more open and welcoming environment.
 The TestCafe team expects both project maintainers and project contributors to adhere to these rules.

 ## Build TestCafe from Source

-If you want to test the development version of TestCafe, or contribute code to the project, you need know how to build the framework from [source](https://github.com/DevExpress/testcafe).
+If you want to test the development version of TestCafe, or contribute code to the project, you need to know how to build the framework from [source](https://github.com/DevExpress/testcafe).

 #### Prerequisites